Heart disease can often be prevented when people make healthy choices and manage their health conditions.

 Want more ways to eat better?
 Try these tips:

 • Track what you eat with a food diary• Eat vegetables and fruits

 • Eat unrefined fiber-rich whole-grain foods

 • Cut back on added sugars and saturated fats

 Click on image below to view sample food diary.

 High blood pressure is a major risk factor for heart disease and stroke.
 When your blood pressure stays within healthy ranges, you reduce the strain on your heart, arteries, and kidneys which keeps you healthier longer.

 High blood pressure, also known as hypertension, means the blood running through your arteries flows with too much force and puts pressure on your arteries, stretching them past their healthy limit and causing microscopic tears.
-Our body then kicks into injury-healing mode to repair these tears with scar tissue.
+Our body then kicks into an injury-healing mode to repair these tears with scar tissue.
 But unfortunately, the scar tissue traps plaque and white blood cells which can form into blockages, blood clots, and hardened, weakened arteries.